Harvard Crimson football: Early history

 The first game (attended by nearly 500 spectators, mostly students) showed the kicking of a round ball as the most prominent feature of the "Boston Game".
 The Canadians were easily defeated by a Harvard squad familiarised with the Boston rules in contrast to the lack of experience of McGill players.
 During the second game under the rugby rules, the Harvard players easily adapted to the less restrictive rules of the game, such as the unlimited running and passing the ball or the more aggressive and constant tackling.
 Within a few years, Harvard had both adopted McGill's rules and persuaded other U.S. university teams to do the same.
 On June 4, 1875, Harvard played another rugby match v Tufts University (lost 1–0), and then Yale on November 13.
-That game caused Yale dropped the association football in favour of rugby.
+That game caused Yale to drop association football in favour of rugby.

-In the forty-year period from 1889 to 1928, Harvard had more than 80 first-team All-American selections.
-Under head coach Percy Haughton, Harvard had three consecutive undefeated seasons from 1912 to 1914, including two perfect seasons in 1912 and 1913.

 The McGill team traveled to Cambridge to meet Harvard.
 On May 14, 1874, the first game, played under Harvard's rules, was won by Harvard with a score of 3–0.
 The next day, the two teams played under "McGill" rugby rules to a scoreless tie.
 The games featured a round ball instead of a rugby-style oblong ball.
 This series of games represents an important milestone in the development of the modern game of American football.
 In October 1874, the Harvard team once again traveled to Montreal to play McGill in rugby, where they won by three tries.
 Harvard later brought the Harvard/McGill rules to a game against another American college.
 On June 4, 1875, Harvard played Tufts University under rules that included each side fielding 11 men, the ball was advanced by kicking or carrying it, and tackles of the ball carrier stopped play.
 This is likely the first game between two American colleges in this early era that most resembled the modern game of American football.

 The Harvard Crimson was one of the dominant forces in the early days of intercollegiate football, winning 9 college football national championships between 1890 and 1919.
+In the forty-year period from 1889 to 1928, Harvard had more than 80 first-team All-American selections.
+Under head coach Percy Haughton, Harvard had three consecutive undefeated seasons from 1912 to 1914, including two perfect seasons in 1912 and 1913.

 In both 1919 and 1920, headed by All-American brothers Arnold Horween and Ralph Horween (who also attended Harvard Law School), Harvard was undefeated (9–0–1, as they outscored their competition 229–19, and 8–0–1, respectively).
 The team won the 1920 Rose Bowl against the University of Oregon, 7–6.
 It was the only bowl appearance in Harvard history.